zengxu-yang/linux-on-winbook-tw102/README.md

 2. Use slick-greeter instead of lightdm-gtk-greeter.
 3. Install xfce4-screensaver.
 There is a package in Debian sid.
 You can download the source package and compile it.
 Note that you need to edit /usr/bin/xflock4 to add it.
 See [official doc](https://docs.xfce.org/apps/screensaver/faq#why_doesn_t_the_screensaverlock_screen_activate_when_i_attempt_to_lock_my_computer).
+* Touchscreen.
+Winbook TW102 uses Silead GSL1680 touch controller.
+First of all, you need the firmware for it to work.
+I have extracted and uploaded the required firmware file from its Windows driver file.
+You need to:
+1. Copy `gsl1680-winbook-tw102.fw` to `/lib/firmware/silead`.
+2. Patch `drivers/platform/x86/touchscreen-dmi.c` and update your kernel.
+3. Use the provided Udev configuration file for calibration. `cp 98-touchscreen-cal.rules /etc/udev/rules.d`.
+Then reboot.
 * Scroll tearing in Firefox.
 Disabling smooth scrolling works.
-* Touchscreen.
-Winbook TW102 uses Silead GSL1680 touch controller.
-Windows drivers can be downloaded
 * Syslog reports missing libbd_mdraid.so.2.
 Install libblockdev-mdraid2 package.
 # References and Acknowlegements
 * Thank [divVerent](https://github.com/divVerent/linux-on-winbook-tw102) for the original post of installing Linux on Winbook TW102.